Frequently Asked Questions - Corona

 - What can be done in order to avoid being infected by novel coronavirus?

-It is advised to always maintain the same hygiene rules, which may prevent infection with other respiratory tract viruses (such as influenza virus):
+In addition to wearing a mask, it is advised to always maintain the same hygiene rules, which may prevent infection with other respiratory tract viruses (such as influenza virus):

 - Wash hands with water and soap or with alcohol based sanitizer on a frequent basis.